Fred-Luckham/DiscordBot-Py/README.md

 Misc Commands:
 - !rules  (Displays server rules)
 - !welcome (Displays a welcome message)

+Wiki Commands:
-- !wiki (takes message content and sends it as a query in a wikipedia.summary search)
+- !wiki (takes message content and sends it as a query in a wikipedia.summary search, and returns the results)

+UESP Commands (Beta):
+- !uesp (Scrapes the UESP wiki and attempts to return two sentences of the summary from the desired page)

 Passive events:
 - Bot sends a randomly selected message to the general channel when a new member joins